barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I am current a senior research scientist at Leidos.
-This is a place for my notebook to share with you.
+Here is my notebook I want to share with you.

 ### Contact me